Last updated on March 23, 2026

 #2.
 Coalition Victory

-Coalition Victory requires you to have 5 different land types and 5 different colors of creatures.
+Coalition Victory requires you to have five different land types and five different colors among your creatures.
 That condition can be easily achieved in commander with a creature and something that gives lands every basic land type, like Prismatic Omen.
 Or creatures like Fallaji Wayfarer and Sphinx of the Guildpact.

-It’s been banned in Commander since 2007, so it doesn’t see much play in the other formats it could, Legacy and Vintage.
-People argue that it would be a safe unban because there are better wincons available in the format, and you still need five colors of mana and cast an 8-mana spell.
+It’s been banned in Commander since 2007, and it doesn’t see much play in the other formats in which it could, Legacy and Vintage.
+People argue that it would be a safe unban because there are better wincons available in Commander, and you still need five colors of mana and cast an 8-mana spell.

 #1.
 Thassa’s Oracle

 Thassa's Oracle, or Thoracle, is one of the main win conditions in cEDH, and it saw heavy play in Pioneer before the banning of Inverter of Truth.
-The main aspect that makes Thoracle the best card to win the game is that you win on its ETB.
+The main aspect that makes Thoracle the best blue creature to win the game is that you win on its ETB.

 Most cards from this list require you to wait until your next upkeep to win, and that can be more easily disrupted.
 This card is also a 2-drop that combos directly with other cards like Demonic Consultation or Tainted Pact, so you’ll have an empty library after casting one of those spells, and achieve a win early in the game.